MichaelKaaden/redux-client-ng/README.md

 from and to the REST service, it uses [redux-thunk](https://github.com/gaearon/redux-thunk).

+## Reselect Demo Mode

+This app uses the reselect package for memoizing selectors.
+Set `configuration.isReselectDemoMode` to true to demonstrate the effect.
+You will see that triggering errors won't recalculate the counters.

 ## Development server

 Run `yarn dev` to run the app in development mode